Is My Roof Suitable for Solar Panels?

 Even a roof that doesn't fit the ideal requirements can still be suitable for solar panels.
 Solar installers will provide slightly differently advise about the most suitable way to maximise energy generation.
 They will also recommend additional technologies you can use to boost your supply.

 If in doubt, find a few solar companies to carry out a survey on your roof and give you projections for how much electricity you'll be able to generate in an average year.
 You can then work out how long the ongoing electricity savings will take to pay you back on your investment.

 Which direction should my roof face for solar panels?

-Is my roof big enough for a solar array?
+Is my roof big enough for solar panels?

-My roof is in the shade, will solar panels still work?
+My roof is shaded, will solar panels still work?

-What does my roof need to be made from?
+What material should my roof be made from?

 The material your roof is made from may impact the cost of installing an array, however a solar PV system can generally be installed on most roof types.
 One of the most important factors you will need to consider is how strong your roof is.
 Installers should carry out a structural report to assess this and likely recommend strengthening if your roof requires it.
 You can read more about this in our guide to questions you should ask your solar installer.

 Asphalt, or composite roofing, is arguably the most suitable for a solar panel installation.
 It’s a durable and highly-reliable material that has grown in popularity across the UK.

 A metal standing seam roof is another great contender for best roof material for solar panels as they can be fitted with ease – potentially saving you money on the installation.